ContainerSolutions/prometheus-swarm-discovery/README.md

 # Prometheus-Swarm service discovery

-This is POC that demonstrates Prometheus service discovery in Docker Swarm.
+This is a POC that demonstrates Prometheus service discovery in Docker Swarm.

 ## How it works